Railway connectivity with India being discussed, says Bhutan Foreign Minister Dr Tandi Dorji

 This is the first ever public acknowledgement in years of the talks of railway connectivity between India and Bhutan.

-Bhutan's Foreign Minister Dr Tandi Dorji, in an exclusive interaction with WION has said that his country discussion railway connectivity with India, something that will "integrate trade and commerce".
+Bhutan's Foreign Minister Dr Tandi Dorji, in an exclusive interaction with WION, said that his country is holding discussion on railway connectivity with India, something that will "integrate trade and commerce".
 This is the first ever public acknowledgement in years of the talks of railway connectivity between the two countries.
 Speaking to our Principal Diplomatic Correspondent Sidhant Sibal, the minister also dismissed reports of Chinese intrusions inside Bhutan’s territory and maintained that "Royal Government has categorically denied these reports on several occasions."

 He also spoke about impact of Covid on his country and the impact of the Russia-Ukraine conflict along with opening of his country to tourists.
 The country opened to international tourists in September this year after being closed to the world due to the Covid pandemic.
 Within these two months 14,473 tourists have already visited Bhutan.
 Half of these tourists, 7217, are Indian.